fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * All nodes can talk to all other nodes within the placement group, at a full line rate of 10 Gbps and 25 Gpbs aggregate
 * Instances that support enhanced networking will see the lowest latency and highest packet-per-second network performance
 * The types of instances that can be launched into a cluster placement group is limited
-* Traffic to and from S3 buckets in the same region, over the public IP or VPC endpoint can use all available instace aggregated bandwidth
+* Traffic to and from S3 buckets in the same region, over the public IP or VPC endpoint can use all available instance aggregated bandwidth
 * Mixed instance types are supported, but AWS recommends using the same instance type for all instances, to minimize the risk of the required capacity not being available
 * Network traffic to the internet, and over Direct Connect connections, to on.premises locations is limited to 5 Gpbs